ArunaStorage/documentation/docs/get_started/basic_usage/04_How-To-Project.md

 API examples of how to update individual metadata of an existing Project.

-!!!
-Warning "Update operations that trigger the creation of a new revision"

-    * Name update
-    * Removal of KeyValues
-    * License update except from the default `AllRightsReserved`

 ???
 Abstract "Required permissions"

     * Name update needs at least ADMIN permissions on the specific Project